com-entonos/Choose-Switcher/README.md

   4. The Space will switch or not according to the preference for the app

 to edit these preferences, open a second Choose Switcher.
 Or in Services menu of any app, select Services>Open Choose Switcher Settings. all preferences can be deleted with defaults read ~/Library/Preferences/com.entonos.ChooseSwitcher.plist

+This is useful since some apps (mail, activity monitor, ...) i do have pinned to certain Spaces, while other apps (terminal, xcode, safari, ...) have multiple open windows and i don't want to jump to the Space with the last used window since you want to open a new one. a Service is provided (Undo Choose Switcher) which in this case, would jump to the Space with the last used window.
+Similarily if you switch to an app and it switches Spaces, the same Service would transport you back to the previous Space.

+Or that was the idea...